The Head: That's alright. I was just, as usual, thinking.

 Grampa: Yeah — "All Quiet on the Western Front".

 - In "The Great Money Caper", Homer and Bart have been scamming people when Grampa asks to join, saying he wrote the book on conning.
-Bart turns over the book they've been using and sees a picture of a young Grandpa on the back cover, showing that he was literally telling the truth.
+Bart looks at the About the Author section on the back cover and sees a picture of a young Grandpa, showing that it was a Literal Metaphor.

 - Spoofed on Futurama, "How Hermes Requisitioned His Groove Back"